Food Security Grant Guidelines

 Applicants must be an IRS 501(c)3 public charity, school, government entity or religious organization.
 Organizations may only apply for one Food Security Grant per year.
-Requested support must be for organizations and activities that take place in Pennington County and support the overall collaborative efforts of the Rapid City Collective Impact Food Security Oversight Committee (FSOC).
-Only applicants that are personally invited by a member of the FSOC may apply for this grant opportunity.
+Requested support must be for organizations and activities that take place in Rapid City or Box Elder and support the overall collaborative efforts of the Rapid City Collective Impact Food Security Oversight Committee (FSOC).
+Only applicants that are actively attending the bi-annual FSOC or FSOC Working Group meetings may apply for this opportunity.

 What Types of Projects Are Funded?

-Requests for support must come from an organization that is a partner/member of the FSOC and is represented at the quarterly and/or monthly sub-working group meetings on a regular basis.
-Requests must address one or more of the gaps identified by the FSOC and are as follows: 1) increasing access to food in one or more of the 12 priority geographies of Rapid City; 2) increasing access to food during long breaks from school; 3) increasing access to food during the weekend and/or after business hours; 4) increasing access to nutritious food options; 5) increasing access to food and nutrition education.
+Requests for support must come from an organization that is a partner/member of the FSOC and is represented at the bi-annual and/or monthly sub-working group meetings on a regular basis.
+Requests must address one or more of the gaps identified by the FSOC and are as follows: 1) increasing access to food in one or more of the 13 priority geographies of Rapid City; 2) increasing access to food during long breaks from school; 3) increasing access to food during the weekend and/or after business hours; 4) increasing access to nutritious food options; 5) increasing access to food and nutrition education.
 You can request support for ongoing or new programs/projects.
 Requests can support projects, programs, capacity building, operational expenses, and SMALL capital improvements.
 Please do not submit any request of support for capital campaigns.

 What Types of Projects Are NOT Funded?